chadblack/Inquisition2025/calendar.md

 * Allyson Poska, "When Bigamy is the Charge: Gallegan Women and the Holy Office," pp. 189-208 in Giles (1999).

-February 24 (Thursday) Sex and Jurisdiction
+September 18 (Thursday) Sex and Jurisdiction

 READ: